stgm/scientific-programming-1/21 Integrals/27 RandomMaths/10 RandomMaths.md

 # Interesting fact on the sum of random numbers

-Write a function that determines teh average number of random numbers (uniformly distributed between 0 and 1) that need to be generated for the sum of those numbers to be greater than 1.00.
+Write a function that determines the average number of random numbers (uniformly distributed between 0 and 1) that need to be generated for the sum of those numbers to be greater than 1.00.

 Use the following strategy: